 Terri Seymour joined "Extra" in 2004 as a freelance reporter covering "American Idol," and was then promoted to a full-time correspondent position.
-During "Extra's" 26th season, Terri will continue to cover television, fashion-and-beauty segments, movie premieres, junkets, on-set visits, and is a regular red-carpet favorite.
+Terri continues to cover television, fashion-and-beauty segments, movie premieres, junkets, on-set visits, and is a regular red-carpet favorite.

 Before Seymour joined "Extra," she was a successful model and television personality in the United Kingdom.
 She grew up in Buckinghamshire, England, where she began modeling at age 12.
 As a model, Seymour traveled to fashion capitals Paris, Milan, and New York.
 She was featured in countless fashion magazines including Elle, Marie Claire, Vogue (English) and GQ (English).
 In addition to magazine spreads, Seymour was part of one of Benetton's highly successful and influential advertising campaigns and appeared in numerous runway shows for designers including Vivienne Westwood, Donna Karan and Armani.